Common complaints we hear from our TMJ patients include:

 - TMJ stabilisation exercises

-Depending on the diagnosis, our highly skilled physiotherapist at Wellers Hill and Woolloongabba Physiotherapy have a variety of effective treatment options.
+Depending on the diagnosis, our highly skilled physiotherapist at Wellers Hill Physiotherapy have a variety of effective treatment options.
 These can include soft tissue releases, massage and trigger point therapy to decrease the tension of the jaw, facial and neck muscles supported by mobilisation techniques to decrease pain and improve correct mobility of the TMJ.

 Advice on the right posture and home exercises are essential for recruiting and strengthening the weakened face, neck and shoulder girdle muscles and to assist on establishing correct postural; alignment.
 We encourage our patients to continue with their exercises and postural correction to maintain prolonged improvement.